Postdevelopment theory: Critique of ethnocentrism and universalism

 Development is seen as a set of interventions and worldviews which are also powers: to intervene, to transform and to rule.
 Postdevelopment critiques challenge the notion of a single path to development and demand acknowledgment of diversity of cultural perspectives and priorities.

 For example, postdevelopment theorists argue that the politics of defining and satisfying needs is a crucial dimension of development thought, deeply entwined in the concept of agency.
 Yet, questions of who voices development concerns, what power relations are played out among agents, and how the interests of socially-constructed development experts (e.g., the World Bank, IMF officials) rule the development priorities are not often addressed in classical development thought.
-The postdevelopment approach attempts to overcome this gap by opening up academic, practice, and other spaces for non-Western peoples and their concerns.
+The postdevelopment approach attempts to overcome this gap by opening up academic, practical, and other spaces for non-Western peoples and their concerns.

 Postdevelopment theory is a critique of the standard assumptions about who possesses the key to progress and how it may be implemented.